marcellodibello/AI-for-judges/index.md

   1. Machine learning tools for risk assessment applied to decisions about bail, preventive detention and sentencing;

-  2. Large language models to assist in judicial interpretation and decision-making about matters of law; and
+  2. Large language models to assist in judicial interpretation and decision-making about matters of law;

   3. Multiagent systems for deciding about the relevance and admissibility of evidence; and